Libyan Investment Authority: Law No. 13 of 2010

 b.
 The Board of Directors, being the competent body to oversee the management of the LIA (articles 10 and 11 of Law No. 13).
 The LIA Board of Directors is to be made up of seven members, including a chairman.
 They must be appointed by resolution of the board of trustees.
 The Board of Directors oversees three subcommittees, (Nomination & Compensation, Governance, and Audit & Risk Committee), each of which have an agreed mandate of responsibilities and undertake frequent reporting back to the board of directors.
 The Board of Directors frequently report to the board of trustees.

 History of activities

 2007

 On May 29, 2007, during a visit to Muammar Gaddafi by British Prime Minister Tony Blair, British Petroleum (BP) signed a $900 million exploration and production agreement with the Libyan National Oil Corporation.
-The agreement, which will likely involve an estimated US$2 billion in investment, covers three massive, largely unexplored tracts.
+The agreement, which would likely involve an estimated US$2 billion in investment, covered three massive, largely unexplored tracts.
 The NOC signed the agreement with the LIA as BP's 15% partner in a production sharing agreement (PSA).
-The LIA's share in BP's PSA provides a direct conduit via which oil wealth can be recycled.
-However, some Libya experts believe that the presence of two state-owned companies in BP's deal reflects divisions and tensions at the executive level in Libya, particularly over who controls the oil wealth.
+The LIA's share in BP's PSA provided a direct conduit via which oil wealth could be recycled.
+However, some Libya experts believed that the presence of two state-owned companies in BP's deal reflected divisions and tensions at the executive level in Libya, particularly over who controls the oil wealth.